-A water heater failure is a major inconvenience for any home.
+An Electric Water Heater failure is a major inconvenience for any home.
 Most families use hot water every day for showers, washing hands, and washing dishes, not to mention the occasional loads of laundry or various other water-related tasks.
 Icy cold water isn’t used too often out of the tap, and it can be a shock when that is all you get out of your pipes!
-When your hot water heater is acting up or on the last leg of its life, you need fast solutions before ending up stranded without hot water in your home for days or even weeks.
+When your water heater is acting up or on the last leg of its life, you need fast solutions before ending up stranded without hot water in your home for days or even weeks.

-Sometimes a water heater issue is electrical and sometimes the issue is caused by something else.
-Below we will explore the most common issues your water heater may be facing and whether it is time to repair or replace your hot water heater.
+Sometimes an electric water heater issue is electrical and sometimes the issue is caused by something else.
+Below we will explore the most common issues your water heater may be facing and whether it is time to repair or replace your electric water heater.

 Problem 1: No hot water at all or water quickly turns cold.

 A lack of hot water is a problem you might notice right away.
 You go to wash dishes and the water never heats up.
 Or, you are met with a chill when you wash your hands in the sink.
 Perhaps your shower was warm and quickly turned cold even though you were the first to use hot water that day.
 There are a few reasons why your water heater is not producing enough or hot water, and some of them are simpler to remedy than others.

 The first reason why your water heater may not be producing much if any, hot water is that the thermostat is incorrectly set.
 If you were recently working around the thermostat, it is possible that it was accidentally left at a lower than a preferable setting.
 Or, you could have just moved into a house where the water heater thermostat hadn’t been set yet.